top of page

 AMACHE NATIONAL HISTORIC SITE - SELF-GUIDED TOUR (NEAR GRANADA, CO):

-• Ongoing: Amache was one of ten internment camps established by the U.S. government during WWII to detain Japanese and American citizens of Japanese descent.
+during WWII to detain Japanese and American citizens of Japanese descent.
 There is a museum to visit, a self-guided map/audio tour of the historic site and a virtual visit link.
 For more information, visit Amache Visitors Information .
+To learn more about Amache, watch this PBS Documentary Video.

 CANYON OF THE ANCIENTS - TOUR (SW CO/$):